k8ssandra/k8ssandra/docs/content/en/tasks/upgrade/_index.md

 ---
-title: "Upgrade K8ssandra"
+title: "Upgrade to K8ssandra Operator"
 linkTitle: "Upgrade"
 no_list: true
 weight: 2
-description: How to upgrade K8ssandra to use the latest release, new settings, or both.
+description: How to upgrade from K8ssandra v1.4.x to use the latest K8ssandra Operator release, new settings, or both.
 ---

 You can easily upgrade your K8ssandra cluster.
 In this topic, we'll describe how to: